svaksha/pythonidae/Computer-Graphics.md

 * [INFOGRAPHICS](#infographics)

 # GRAPHICS
+- [bitarray](https://github.com/ilanschnell/bitarray) :: This module provides an object type which efficiently represents an array of booleans.
-* [EigenFace](https://github.com/bugra/EigenFace) :: EigenFace implementation in Python for Yale FaceDatabase.
+- [EigenFace](https://github.com/bugra/EigenFace) :: EigenFace implementation in Python for Yale FaceDatabase.
 Eigenvectors are used in the computer vision problem of human face recognition.
 * PIL :: [Python Imaging Library](http://www.pythonware.com/products/pil/), now forked as [pillow](http://pillow.readthedocs.org/) to support Python-3.x

 ### Games